wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-nodejs-best-practices-and-troubleshoot-guide.md

 ### My node application is consuming too much memory.

 You will probably get a recommendation from Azure Webapps on your portal about high memory consumption.
 You can also setup monitors to watch for certain [metrics](/documentation/articles/web-sites-monitor/).
-When checking the memory usage on the [Azure Portal Dashboard](/documentation/articles/app-insights-web-monitor-performance/), please check the MAX values for memory so you don't miss out the peak values.
+When checking the memory usage on the Azure Portal Preview Dashboard, please check the MAX values for memory so you don't miss out the peak values.

 #### Leak detection and Heap Diffing for node.js